Jajucolor/RbPi/README.md

 - **Natural Voice Interaction**: Speak naturally to control the system
 - **Command Understanding**: Understands complex commands and questions
 - **Context Awareness**: Maintains conversation history for better responses
-- **Multiple AI Backends**: Uses JAISON for primary AI and OpenAI as fallback

 ### Voice Commands Examples
 - "Hello INTA, how are you?"